SamChenYu/JavaChessEngine/README.md

 Current Estimated Elo (Depth 4) at 1150

+# The main branch is under construction!
+The 2D piece representation branch is working.
+This current branch is being refactored into using bitboards!

 ### Todo:
 - CPU bottlenecked by updating legal moves -> researching alternative methods to generate legal moves faster
 - Multithreading